Restorative dentistry includes a broad range of procedures designed to rebuild or restore teeth that are decayed, damaged, or lost.

 When teeth are missing, the surrounding teeth may shift and move into the vacant space.
 This can cause problems with your bite, as well as problems with your jaw joint.
 A bridge is a custom device that is anchored by crowns on surrounding teeth to replace the missing teeth.
 The bridge is permanently cemented in place and is non-removable.

-The dentist shapes a dental filling to precisely replace the missing portion of the tooth, a process that also involves removing any remaining decay.
+The dentist in Mesa, AZ shapes a dental filling to precisely replace the missing portion of the tooth, a process that also involves removing any remaining decay.
 Fillings can be made of a variety of materials, including composite resin, porcelain, gold, or ceramic.

 Onlays and inlays are a type of restorative dental treatment that is used when a tooth has experienced trauma or significant decay.